Decontamination of Mutual Contamination Models: Related Work

 A key ingredient in these algorithms is to use the assumption of a finite sample space to view the distributions as probability vectors in Euclidean space; this leads to approaches based on non-negative matrix factorization (NMF), linear programs, and random projections \citep{donoho, arora_beyond_2012, arora_practical_2012, ding_2013, ding2014, recht_2012, huang2016}.
 However, more general distributions cannot be viewed as finite-dimensional vectors.
 Therefore, topic modeling on general domains requires new techniques.
 Our work seeks to provide such techniques.

+Topic modeling on general domains has several applications, including in high-energy physics \citep{metodiev2018, metodiev2018jet}.
+In collider data, quantum chromodynamics causes data samples to be a mixture of different types of particles, where the underlying fraction of the particle type is unknown.
+In this setting, it is of interest to recover information about each of the particles.
+Recently, \citet{metodiev2018jet} applied the Demix algorithm, Algorithm \ref{demix_alg} in the current paper, to this problem in the case $M=L=2$.

-Topic modeling on general domains is not merely a subject of theoretical interest.
-Recently, there has been a surge of empirical research on topic modeling with word embeddings, e.g., \citep{das2015, li2016, lichenliang2016}.
+Topic modeling on general domains is also relevant to recent empirical research on topic modeling with word embeddings, e.g., \citep{das2015gaussian, li2016, lichenliang2016, xun2017correlated, pmlr-v80-zhao18a}.
 Word embeddings map words to vectors in $\bbR^d$ in a semantically and syntactically meaningful way.
 Their use has been pivotal to the state-of-art performance of many algorithms in NLP \citep{luong2013}.
-Because using word embeddings requires modeling topics as continuous distributions, current topic modeling algorithms with theoretical guarantees do not extend to this setting.
-By contrast, the generality of our setting covers this case of practical significance.
+Several algorithms for topic modeling with word embeddings model the topics as multivariate Gaussian distributions in order to handle words that do not belong to the vocabulary of the training dataset \citep{das2015gaussian, xun2017correlated}.
+Whereas current topic modeling algorithms with theoretical guarantees do not cover such a modeling approach, the generality of our algorithms does.